outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - intent: 'differentiate records'
             - fulfills 'what varies across data' standard

-        - applying the above structures of standards as solution filters can find the 'database index' structure in the 'search database' problem space:
+        - applying the above structures of standards as solution filters can find the 'database index' structure in the 'search database' problem space

+        - the solution creates an efficiency for the 3 'search database' intents, while creating inefficiencies for the 'minimize storage' & 'generalize solution' intent
+          - these intents could be fulfilled with modifications to the 'database index' solution:
+            - 'minimize storage': store static values in a nested index
+            - 'generalize solution': apply 'database index' solution dynamically or for other queries or query types

+        - interface query to generate implementation of this cross-interface interaction

           - identify variables
             - core variables